petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 ## Using the Out-of-the-Box Templates

-You can use the out-of-the-box widget templates as-is or use them as the base for [creating your own widget template](#creating-a-search-widget-template).
+You can use the out-of-the-box widget templates as-is or as inspiration for [creating your own widget template](#creating-a-search-widget-template).
 Here you can see what they look like to decide if they're right for your use case.

 ### Custom Filter